 The birds start chirping while the sun starts to peak out over the trees and shine through your window.
 You know it’s almost time to get up out of your cozy, warm bed, oh how you wished you had just 5 minutes longer.
-The alarm screams through the house and while your tempted to hit snooze for maybe the fifth time you tell yourself it’s time to get up.
-You go through your typical morning routine, the same as yesterday and the day before.
+The alarm screams through the house and while tempted to hit snooze for maybe the fifth time you tell yourself it’s time to get up.
+You go through your typical morning routine, which is the same as yesterday and the day before.
 Wipe your eyes, brush teeth, figure out what to wear, look for your keys and head out the door.

-Let me ask you something, is this cycling life routine truly building the foundation or stepping stones to achieving your dreams or are you convincing yourself that it is.
+Let me ask you something, is this cycling life routine truly building the foundation or stepping stones to achieving your dreams.

 Hey you!
-Yes, you, the person on the other side who is reading this and saying to yourself “Oh, that’s not me, I know what I’m doing and in a few months or years I will make the change but right now this is what I have to do”.
+Yes, you, the person who is reading this and saying to yourself.
+“Oh, that’s not me, I know what I’m doing and in a few months or years I will make the change but right now this is what I have to do”.
 Take a deep breath and hear me out while I say “STOP WITH THE EXCUSES AND WAKE UP!”.

-I knew what they were asking yet my fear and being uncomfortable within my own skin wasn’t allowing me to search within my soul.
-It put me in a vulnerable state and I felt exposed to this person as if they could see me the way I couldn’t.
+I knew what they were asking yet my fears weren’t allowing me to search within my soul.
+This put me in a vulnerable state and I felt exposed as they could see me the way I couldn’t.
 Looking out of the plane window it hit me and I felt alive.
-The answer to that question was clear and in that one moment everything in my mind, body and soul changed for the better, for me.
+The answer to that question was clear.
+That one moment everything in my mind, body and soul changed for the better, for me.